 If you have a, or if you need to begin your sentence in jail, you really should do the right thing and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail, in the reception area, and tell an officer that think that there is a warrant out for your arrest.
 A record check will be run, and if they find one, they will take you into custody and begin the intake process.
 When reporting to serve a sentence, report at the exact time and date that the sentence order requires you to.
 Be very careful that you are not late.
 Just bring things that are allowed when you turn yourself in, like a driver’s license or even state issued ID, any prescription medication you might take, along with your doctor’s prescription, and the sentencing order from court.

 The inmate have to provide the name and date of birth of each visitor to the jail in advance.
 Your visitor’s names will be put into the visitation log for the requesting inmate.
 All visitors must provide acceptable photo identification.
 Any visitors arriving late or that is not on the visitation list will be turned away.

 Visitation procedures at Spokane County Jail change often, so check the official Spokane County Jail jail site before you go to the jail to visit.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are much more costly than phone calls made at home.
+Calls made in jail are much more expensive than phone calls made at home.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, an inmate’s phone privileges might get cut back or cut altogether.

 Phone Number: (509) 477-2278